Some people have jars of sugar and flour on their counter for easy access. I have a jar of nutritional yeast.

 I pull from it several times a day for sprinkling on a chickpea scramble, to give a cheesy flavor to air-popped popcorn, or as a treat for Jezebel and Avon.
 And when the jar runneth empty, it’s time to make a grocery store run.
 STAT.
 It’s not an ingredient I want to be without.

-But there was a time when nutritional yeast flakes weren’t a pantry staple.
+But there was a time when nutritional yeast flakes weren’t a pantry staple or part of my vegan essential spices and seasonings.
 In fact, when I first went vegetarian, I’d never even heard of it before.

 What is nutritional yeast made out of?